The United States vs. Billie Holiday: Critical response

 If you believed this film—and so far as I can tell, almost everyone did, even the many critics who rightly panned it—you have been the victim of one of the worst instances of rewriting history in the annals of Hollywood.
-Even the usual spate of articles about “what's true in this based-on-fact movie” missed the boat.
-The Los Angeles Times stated that “[a]lthough some details of the relationships have been fictionalized ..., the ... conspiracies are well documented.”
+Even the usual spate of articles about "what's true in this based-on-fact movie" missed the boat.
+The Los Angeles Times stated that "[a]lthough some details of the relationships have been fictionalized ..., the ... conspiracies are well documented."
 Documented where exactly?
-In the movie, and nowhere else.In their Jazz United podcast on WBGO, critic Nate Chinen and musician and radio host Greg Bryant also objected the film's false premises but also its let down to the jazz community for its inauthenticity and "exploitative nature", saying, for example "its the attempt to co-opt the name to sell films, what we have again what we have is the image of jazz, of black American music, whichever you call it, being used to promoted certain stereotypes not only about the music, but the players, the people, who gave their lives to embody it."
+In the movie, and nowhere else.In their Jazz United podcast on WBGO, critic Nate Chinen and musician and radio host Greg Bryant, too, objected to the film's false premises, but also its let down to the jazz community for its inauthenticity and "exploitative nature", saying, for example "its the attempt to co-opt the name to sell films, what we have again what we have is the image of jazz, of black American music, whatever you call it, being used to promote certain stereotypes not only about the music, but the players, the people, who gave their lives to embody it."